 The Accounts and Audit Regulations 2015 came into force on 1 April 2015, setting out the detailed requirements in relation to the duties and rights specified in the Local Audit and Accountability Act 2014.
 These regulations introduce earlier deadlines for publication of the accounts.
-The deadline for completion of the accounts is 31 May for the unaudited statement of accounts and 31 July for the audited statement of accounts.
-The Council is required to publish unaudited accounts by the end of May and Audit Committee will need to approve audited accounts by the end of July 2020.
+The deadline for completion of the accounts for 2020/21 is 1st August for the unaudited statement of accounts and 30 September for the audited statement of accounts.
+This is a revised deadline for 2020/21 due to global pandemic and subsequent pressures put on Local Authorities.
+The Council is required to publish unaudited accounts by the 1st August and Audit Committee will need to approve the audited accounts.